FAQs: Erectile dysfunction

 Why me?
 Is ED a normal part of ageing?

-No, the number of men affected increase with age, but it is not inevitable and it is treatable.
+No. The number of men affected increases with age, but it is not inevitable and it is treatable.
 ED/impotence is not uncommon.
-Around half of men aged 40-70 years experience some degree of ED and this rises to 70% of the over 70s.
+50-55% of men between 40 and 70 years old experience some degree of ED, and this rises to 70% for over 70s.

 I'm so embarrassed - do I really need to see my GP?